Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Online Algorithm under Bandit Information Feedback Structure

 \textbf{\tikz\draw[black,fill=black] (0,0) circle (.5ex);~Submodular maximization problems.} Many optimization problems that arise in the real world, including revenue management problems, can be expressed as maximizing a submodular function.
 The notion of submodularity is commonly used to describe the diminishing return property in discrete and continuous domains.
-Examples include the welfare maximization problem (e.g., \cite{dobzinski2006improved} and \cite{vondrak2008optimal}), capital budgeting with risk-averse investors (e.g., \cite{weingartner1967mathematical} and \cite{ahmed2011maximizing}), and the problem of maximizing influence through the network (e.g., \cite{kempe2003maximizing} and \cite{mossel2010submodularity}).
+Examples include the welfare maximization problem (e.g., \cite{dobzinski2006improved} and \cite{vondrak2008optimal}), capital budgeting with risk-averse investors (e.g., \cite{weingartner1967mathematical} and \cite{ahmed2011maximizing}), and the problem of maximizing influence through the network (e.g., \cite{kempe2003maximizing}).

 We apply our framework to the adversarial online submodular maximization problem.
+For the online problem of maximizing monotone set submodular functions subject to cardinally constraints with size $k$, we transform the offline greedy algorithm by \cite{nemhauser1978analysis}, which is a $(1-1/e)-$approximation, to yield $O(k\sqrt{T\log n})$ $(1-1/e)-$regret in the online full-information setting, matching the bound by \cite{streeter2009online} who use a variation of the EXP3 algorithm.
+Furthermore, our framework gives $O(kn(\log n)^{1/3}T^{2/3})$ $(1-1/e)-$regret in the bandit setting, improving the previous bound of $O(k^2(n\log n)^{1/3}T^{2/3}(\log T)^2)$ $(1-1/e)-$regret by \cite{streeter2009online,streeter2007online} in the opaque feedback model, which is the limited feedback model that is analog to our bandit feedback model under exploration.
+See \Cref{sec:bandit-info} for more details.

 For the online problem of maximizing non-monotone set submodular functions without any constraints, we transform a variation of the bi-greedy offline algorithm by \cite{buchbinder2018deterministic} using our framework and obtain $O(nT^{1/2})$ $\frac{1}{2}-$regret in the full-information setting, matching the previous bound by \cite{roughgarden2018optimal} who also take advantages of the bi-greedy offline algorithm of \cite{buchbinder2018deterministic}.
 Here, $n$ is the number of coordinates.
 For the bandit setting, our transformation yields \schange{$O(nT^{2/3})$}~$\frac{1}{2}-$regret.
 To the best of our knowledge, this is the first regret bound for the bandit setting of this challenging problem.